 3 These aggregate estimates of reductions in vehicle hours of delay exclude Project 606226-Reconstruction of Rutherford Avenue in Boston, and 607981-McGrath Boulevard Construction.
 These two projects were included in the air quality modeling results for the Destination 2040 recommended plan.
-These estimates also exclude Project 110980-Commonwealth Avenue (Route 30) project in Newton and Weston.
-These aggregate estimates are based on projected future conditions fo project locations and have been rounded to the nearest hundred.
+These aggregate estimates are based on projected future conditions for project locations and have been rounded to the nearest hundred.